Grade separation: Weaving

 Where junctions have unusual designs weaving can be a problem other than on the main road.
 An example of this can be found at Junction 7 of the M6, where traffic joining the roundabout from the M6 Eastbound off-slip must weave with the traffic already on the roundabout wishing to use the M6 Westbound on-slip.
 This is as a result of the slip roads on the west side of the junction connecting to the roundabout on the inside of the eastern arc rather than the outside of the western arc as is normal.
 The two slip-roads are connected by a single lane on the inside of the roundabout, which traffic wishing to use the Westbound on-slip must join, and traffic from the Eastbound off-slip must leave.

 Weaving can be alleviated by using collector/distributor roads or braided ramps to separate entering and exiting traffic.

+Types

+The weaving area can be categorized in to three categories based on number of lane changes required for each traffic flow: